 - I don’t have much backpacking experience… Should I go to Ethiopia?

 - Responsible travel in Ethiopia

 Introduction to this Ethiopia backpacking guide

 In February 2018, I solo backpacked three weeks throughout Northern Ethiopia (e.g. no tour operator and nothing was booked beforehand).
 Based on my experience, I wrote this extensive guide to backpacking Ethiopia.
-The independent travel guide is mostly focused on Northern Ethiopia and Addis Abeba.
+This independent travel guide mostly focuses on Northern Ethiopia and Addis Abeba.